-Alice started with Scarborough Arts in June of 2017 as a Gallery Assistant, taking on the role of Communications Assistant in November of 2017, and has now been working as the Office Administrator and Gallery Curator since the summer of 2018.
+Alice started with Scarborough Arts in June of 2017 as a Gallery Assistant, taking on the role of Communications Assistant in November of 2017, and has now been working as the Office Administrator and Gallery Programmer since April of 2018.
 She has a love for all cultural institutions and is passionate about supporting the diversity of arts and culture within the many unique artistic communities throughout Scarborough and the GTA.